OpenStackOnRaPi/ostackinstall/README.md

 > ```

   * Power off RPis
-    - write and run a bash command containing the following script (we assume $CLUSTER_INVENTORY_FILE is a parameter passed to the command)
+    - write and run a bash command containing the following script (we assume $CLUSTER_INVENTORY_FILE is a parameter passed to the command; you will probably want to set it to `multinode`)
     ```bash
     #!/bin/bash
     # check the following links for the ansible command options used: